verifalia/verifalia-js-sdk/README.md

 the external CAPTCHA service) into the _Bot detection_ interface for the user or browser app used to authenticate, accessible in the [Verifalia client area](https://verifalia.com/client-area): these settings enable communication between the Verifalia servers and the configured
 CAPTCHA service.

+> To get detailed guidance on setting up Verifalia with your selected CAPTCHA service settings, check out: [How to integrate with a CAPTCHA provider and prevent bot submissions](https://verifalia.com/help/email-verification-widget/how-to-integrate-with-captcha-and-prevent-automated-submissions)

 Once done, specify a `captcha` object at the time of the submission of an email verification job through the passed `ValidationRequest` (or `FileValidationRequest`, for file imports) instance, providing the type of the CAPTCHA service